osixia/container-baseimage/README.md

 env.yaml.startup:

-    FIRST_START_SETUP_ONLY_SECRET: The bdd password is KawaaahB0unga!!!
+    FIRST_START_SETUP_ONLY_SECRET: The database password is KawaaahB0unga!!!

 And we mount them at run time: